Running for a seat on the board of directors

 Read more about the responsibilities, rights, restrictions and rewards of serving on AHCJ's board.

-For the 2017 election, the deadline to declare your candidacy is noon (Central time) on June 2.
-You can declare your candidacy by sending the following to firstname.lastname@example.org:
+For the 2022 election, the deadline to declare your candidacy is 5 p.m.
+CT on June 15.
+You can declare your candidacy, starting June 1, by sending the following to firstname.lastname@example.org:

 A combination bio and candidate statement of up to 400 words.
 (Who you are and why you want to serve.)